ivans-innovation-lab/my-company-documentation/chapter1/README.md

 A Microservices architecture style brings a lot of operations overhead.
 Where a monolithic application might have been deployed to a small application server cluster, you now have tens of separate services to build, test, deploy and run, potentially in polyglot languages and environments.

-#### Cloud {#cloud}

-If you look at the concerns typically expressed about microservices, you will find that they are exactly the challenges that a PaaS \(Platform As A Service\) is intended to address.

-PaaS offerings like [Cloud Foundry](https://www.cloudfoundry.org/) have raised the level of abstraction to a focus on an ecosystem of applications and services.
-Cloud Foundry is open source and it can be deployed on private or public \(IaaS\) infrastructure.

-Linux container technology, such as [Docker](https://www.docker.com/), can be used to streamline the development, testing and deployment experience.
-The Docker platform empowers you to build a [CaaS](https://blog.docker.com/2016/02/containers-as-a-service-caas/) \(Containers as a service\) that fits your business requirements.

-#### Cloud native {#cloud-native}

-A cloud-native application is an application that has been designed and implemented to run on a PaaS or CaaS installation, and to embrace horizontal elastic scaling.